-Pluto's atmosphere is believed to be in vapor pressure with its surface ices.
-Of the three volatiles detected on Pluto ( $N_2$ , CO, and CH4), $N_2$ has the highest vapor pressure, and so dominates atmosphere, with CH4 and CO as trace components (Owen et al. 1993).
+1993).
 Although the total column abundance of CH4 has been measured (Young et al. 1997), its vertical profile and mixing ratio are unknown.
 Only upper limits on gaseous CO exist (Young et al. 2001b; Bockelée-Morvan et al. 2001).
-Models of Pluto's atmosphere (Yelle and Elliot 1997, Summers and Strobel 1997, Krasnopolsky and Cruikshank; see Fig 3) depend critically on the bulk composition (Goal 1.3a) for energetics and thermal structure (Goal 1.3b), chemistry (Goal 2.6), condensation products (Goal 1.3c), escape rates (Goal 1.3e), and the formation and composition of an ionosphere (Goal 2.5).
+Models of Pluto's atmosphere (Yelle and Elliot 1997; Summers et al. 1997; Krasnopolsky and Cruikshank 1999; see Fig. 3) depend critically on the bulk composition (Goal 1.3a) for energetics and thermal structure (Goal 1.3b), chemistry (Goal 2.6), condensation products (Goal 1.3c), escape rates (Goal 1.3e), and the formation and composition of an ionosphere (Goal 2.5).

 Pluto has an atmosphere that is thick enough to globally transport volatiles (e.g., Yelle and Elliot 1997).
 In theory, the surface pressure is a simple function of $N_2$ ice temperature.
-In practice, even if surface temperatures were measured with perfect accuracy, much is uncertain about the relation between the $N_2$ surface pressure (Goal 1.3d) and the temperature of N2:CH4 ice (Trafton et al. 1998), since the less-volatile CH4 may form a barrier to $N_2$ sublimation, or a near-surface turbulent layer may affect the vertical transport of energy, CH4, and CO, affecting the atmospheric composition (Goal 1.3a) and near-surface temperature structure (Goal 1.3d).
+In practice, even if surface temperatures were measured with perfect accuracy, much is uncertain about the relation between the $N_2$ surface pressure (Goal 1.3d) and the temperature of $N_2$ :CH4 ice (Trafton et al. 1998), since the less-volatile CH4 may form a barrier to $N_2$ sublimation, or a near-surface turbulent layer may affect the vertical transport of energy, CH4, and CO, affecting the atmospheric composition (Goal 1.3a) and near-surface temperature structure (Goal 1.3d).